‘This Is Us’ Recap: Why It Was Important To Revisit The Birth Of ‘The Big 3’ [Spoilers]

 Warning: possible spoilers from Tuesday night’s episode of This Is Us ahead.
 Read at your own risk.

-Last night’s episode of This Is Us found viewers revisiting the birth of Randall, Kate and Kevin (The Big 3).
-This was the first episode thus far into the new series that remained entirely in the past, and gave us more insight into the life of Jack (Milo Ventimiglia) and Rebecca Pearson (Mandy Moore).
-Viewers also got to find out more about Dr. K (Gerald McRaney), who delivered the triplets, and the firefighter that found Randall as a newborn outside of the fire station.
+Last night’s episode of This Is Us found viewers revisiting the birth of Randall, Kate, and Kevin (The Big 3).
+This was the first episode thus far into the new series that remained entirely in the past and gave fans more insight into the life of Jack (Milo Ventimiglia) and Rebecca Pearson (Mandy Moore).
+Viewers also got to find out more about Dr. K (Gerald McRaney), who delivered the triplets, and the firefighter who found Randall as a newborn outside of the fire station.

 “The hope is that if we start with the pilot as a starting point and then broke the rules of time as we jump all over the place, how interesting would it be to go back to where we met these people and see them in that timeline before we entered watching,” This Is Us creator Dan Fogleman told TV Guide.
 “It was always something I thought would be interesting.
 I always had the idea of Dr. K and the fireman coming back and seeing how they got there that day — the sliding doors of life that way.”